Muslims grapple with Ramadan rituals in coronavirus era - KVIA

 Texas-based imam Omar Suleiman said empty mosques are reason for reflection.

-“What would make us worthy again of His sanctuaries?” he said by phone.
-“How do we build ourselves to where we are more connected to Him?” added Suleiman who has been streaming sermons and nightly reflections to more than 1.4 million Facebook followers.
+“How do we build ourselves to where we are more connected to Him?” asked Suleiman, who has been streaming virtual sermons and nightly reflections to more than 1.4 million Facebook followers.

 “Now we have a chance to develop empathy with those that have not had access to their religious spaces due to oppressive circumstances.”